reactjs/fr.react.dev/src/content/reference/rules/react-calls-components-and-hooks.md

 ---
-title: React calls Components and Hooks
+title: React appelle les composants et les Hooks
 ---

+{/* TODO: L10N */}

 <Intro>
 React is responsible for rendering components and Hooks when necessary to optimize the user experience.
 It is declarative: you tell React what to render in your component’s logic, and React will figure out how best to display it to your user.